aspeas/Vinyl-Records/pages/about.md

 "This site hosts a digitized collection of various vinyl records from the Speas and Moore families (learn more about the families here on the [**Contributor Page**](https://aspeas.github.io/vinyl-records/contributors.html).
 These records come from four different generations of two families.
 I, Allie Speas, am the fourth-generation in this collection.
 Most of my albums were either purchased by myself, bought new or thrifted, or gifted to me from dear friends and family.
 The third-generation is my dad, Jim Speas, and he influenced my music taste quite a bit as a child.
 The second-generation is my grandfather, Riki Moore, who actually gave me his record collection as well as his parents’ collection.
 This leaves us with the first-generation being Eva Moore.

 I got my first record player as a junior in high school.
 My parents found it at a garage sale and brought it back home to me as a surprise.
-I had always wanted one and receiving this record player (insert photo) was a beloved gift.
-It has followed me from switching rooms in my house to traveling three hours away for my undergraduate education., and the wonderful tank still works like a charm
+I had always wanted one and receiving this record player was a beloved gift.
+It has followed me from switching rooms in my house to traveling three hours away for my undergraduate education, and the wonderful tank still works like a charm.

 Getting a record playing jumpstarted my need to collect and purchase various vinyl records, despite how much my bank account cries because of it.
 It is also how I came into possession of my grandfather's and his mom’s collections.
 My grandfather gave me all of them for Christmas the year that I got the record player.